Hoh Rainforest

 North Fork Quinault Trail

-Nestled between the Enchanted Valley and Big Creek Trail, the path up the north fork of the Quinault River is a classic low elevation forest valley for its first 10 or so miles.
-I didn’t find the old-growth here to be as spectacular as that in the nearby trails profiled above but then again, I only explored the first five miles of this hike.
-Further on, there are some stream crossing that can be challenging after heavy rains or during spring melt.
+Nestled between the Enchanted Valley and Big Creek Trail, the path up the North Fork of the Quinault River is a classic low-elevation forest valley for its first 10 or so miles.
+I didn’t find the old-growth here to be as spectacular as that on the nearby trails profiled above, but then again, I only explored the first five miles of this hike.
+Further on, there are some stream crossings that can be challenging after heavy rains or during the spring melt.

 Campbell Tree Grove

-I would be remiss to close out the Quinault Rainforest section of this guide without mentioning the best campground in the region (though in an adjacent valley).
+I would be remiss to close out the Quinault Rainforest section of this guide without mentioning the best campground in the region, though it is in an adjacent valley.
 The Campbell Tree Grove Campground is located along the West Fork Humptulips River and secluded far away from civilization.
-This grove contains stately and ancient Douglas Firs on one side and scraggly, old western red cedars on the other.
-Though the detour to get there is long, I highly recommend sleeping at this campsite and under the canopy of its giant trees.
+This grove contains stately, ancient Douglas firs on one side and scraggly, old western red cedars on the other.
+Though the detour to get there is long, I highly recommend sleeping at this campsite under the canopy of its giant trees.

 Queets Rainforest